flapjacksauce/learn_Git/bash_cleaner/README.md

 1. Installing

-    The easy method:
+    The easy method: (Not Recommended)
-    > Once you have your copy of Bash Cleaner by pulling this repo
+    > Once you have your copy of Bash Cleaner by pulling this repo.
-    > Store the bash_cleaner.py in the Git directory path
+    > Store the bash_cleaner.py in the Git directory path.
     > C:\Program Files\Git
-	* If you do this approach you will only be able to clean while in "C /" directory
+	* If you do this approach you will only be able to "clean" while in "C /" directory

     The more complex method: (Recommended)
-    > Alternatively you can create a system PATH vairable pointing it wherever script is located.
+    > Alternatively you can create a system PATH vairable pointing it wherever the script is located.
     > After you pulled this repo navigate to that directory and copy the directory path.
-    * Follow same steps bellow for the easy method;
+    * Follow the same steps bellow for the easy method;
     * Except paste the repo directory containing the bash_cleaner.py file

     > This way you will be able to update the software if any new releases or patchs just by pulling the repo again.